 Claims of “I never actually touched the other person” will not suffice as a viable defense to this charge because it does not require any physical contact.
 For instance, holding a knife while pointing it at someone else may suffice to file charges against you even though you never swung the knife at the other person.
 The government need only prove that you harbored the present ability and requisite intent to commit harmful contact against someone else.

-Contact an Assault Defense Attorney, our office represents those facing criminal charges in Orange County, Los Angeles, San Bernardino, Ventura, Riverside, San Bernardino, and San Diego counties.
+Contact an experienced Criminal Defense Attorney, our office represents those facing Penal Code 245(a)(1) pc charges in Orange County, Los Angeles, San Bernardino, Ventura, Riverside, San Bernardino, and San Diego counties.

 PC 245(a)(1) also known as “ADW” penalizes the commission of a simple assault “with a deadly weapon or instrument other than a firearm by any means of force likely to produce great bodily injury.”
 A deadly weapon can be any instrument, weapon, or objected used so as to be capable of producing, and likely to produce, death or great bodily injury.
 When making the determination of whether an object is not inherently deadly or dangerous was used in the requisite manner, the nature of the weapon, the manner of its use, and any other relevant facts will be considered.
 As noted above, actual physical contact is not required for this offense, however if injuries result, the extent of such injuries and their location are relevant for the objective consideration.

 What is the Government Required to Prove?